 Classroom Labs

-There are seven classroom labs managed by the department that are used by courses.
-Access to these rooms are given when attending the required class for a given semester.
+There are six classroom labs managed by the department that are used by courses.
+Access to these rooms are given when attending an applicable class for a given semester.

 • ITE 210 Communications Lab – Analyze signals on opitcal laser and radio frequency waves.